-User wavetables in Wavetable
+User wavetables in Wavetable (Suite only)

 It's now possible to add your own custom wavetables to Wavetable using any suitable audio file.
 Simply drag an audio file from a folder in Live's Browser to the visualization area in Wavetable.
 If there are more audio files in the same folder, then you can use the left/right arrow icons in Wavetable to scroll through them.
 You can also drag audio files from anywhere within the Live set, or directly from Explorer(Windows)/ Finder(Mac).
 For full details, see our dedicated article: User Wavetables.